 I am a PhD student of sociology and a junior researcher of The Waste Society project at the University of Lapland, Faculty of Social Sciences.
 In my master’s thesis, I studied the construction of waste citizenship in waste governance.
 I have developed the concept of waste citizenship from the social scientific theories and discussions about environmental citizenship.
 Previously I have worked as a research assistant at the Faculty of Social Sciences in the University of Lapland, as well as at the Finnish National Resources Institute in Oulu, in an EU-funded project designed to diminish the amount of food waste in the region.
 In my current, post-graduate research I examine the molding of waste management infrastructure, required by the EUs Circular Economy scheme.

 Birgitta Vinkka (email@example.com)

-I am a student at the University of Lapland, just about to graduate as a master of social sciences majoring in political science.
+I am a master of social sciences, majoring in political science.
 In my master’s thesis I looked into two environmental conflicts located in the Sápmi, and studied the ever evolving political tradition of Sámi activism.
 Currently I am working in the Waste Society project as a research assistant.
 My tasks consist of organizing a web conference for the project, and creating a research plan for my post-graduate thesis.
 In my future thesis I aim to situate the discussions of the political ecology and urbanized nature to an arctic context.
 My interests lie in the urbanized snowscapes and the governance of urban snow in the actualizing climate crisis.